SOwens/example-compiler/src/README.md

   introducing assignments to temporary variables.
 - _liveVarAnalysis.ml_: Performs live variable analysis, and removes unused assignments.
-- _regAlloc.ml_: Perform register allocation.
+- _regAlloc.ml_: Performs register allocation.
 This changes all identifiers from named variables to registers and stack offsets.
 - _lineariseCFG.ml_: Flatten the CFG, introducing labels and branches.